robocon-sunway/arduino-workshop/src/basics.md

         ### Getting prepared to program on an Arduino device

-        * Get familiriased with the Arduino IDE (Integrated Development Environment)
+        * Get familiarised with the Arduino IDE (Integrated Development Environment)
         * Understand the features of the Arduino board
         * Be ready to make mistakes and start all over again
         * Stay curious and explore!